bstachmann/git-workshop/sections/architects-corner/herkunft/index.en.md

 ---

-### *Linux Style* für Kernel-Entwickler
+### *Linux Style* for Kernel Developers

- * Wenig Abängigkeiten, "überall" installierbar
+ * Few dependencies, "installable everywhere"
- * Hoch performant*
+ * Highly performant*
-   filesystem-optimiert (Write-once)
+   filesystem-optimized (Write-once)
- * Stabile Kommandozeilenbefehle erleichtern Automatisierung
+ * Stable command-line commands facilitate automation

-\* *für Projekte aus vielen Quelltextdateien*
+\* *for projects with many source code files*

 ---

 # Git

-  * Dezentral: Klone, Push und Pull
+  * Decentralized: Clones, Push, and Pull
-  * Robustes und einfaches Branching und Merging
+  * Robust and simple branching and merging
-  * Performant, auch bei sehr vielen Quelltexten
+  * Performs well, even with a lot of source code
-  * Sehr flexibler Workflow
+  * Very flexible workflow
-  * Austausch zwischen Repos (Push/Pull)
+  * Exchange between repositories (Push/Pull)
-  * Open-Source
+  * Open-source
-  * Quasi-Standard
+  * Quasi-standard

 ---

-Offensichtlich war Git nicht für für die Kernelentwicklung eine gute Sache.
-Sonder auch für andere interessant:
+Obviously, Git was not only a good thing for kernel development but also interesting for others:

 ![Microsoft buys GitHub](microsoft-buys-github.png)